 The Trent program is based at the School for Development Studies, University of Cape Coast.
 Two courses, IDST 3770 (Africa Seminar) and IDST 3781 (Ghana Seminar), are offered at the School and are taught by Cape Coast faculty.
 A third course, IDST 3790 (Local Dynamics of Change) is based in Tamale, in the Northern Region of Ghana.
 Full-year participants complete a twelve-week placement with a local organization in the Winter term.

 TIG provides students with the opportunity for intense personal growth, enriched by interactions with the many generous and wonderful people of Ghana.
 It also offers opportunities for students to develop the skills necessary to live, study, and complete a placement in the context of a country in the Global South where they are privileged to be guests.
-In meeting these challenges, they can rely on support structures provided by program staff, their Ghanaian hosts, and fellow students.
+In meeting these challenges, they can rely on support structures provided by resident program staff, their Ghanaian hosts, and fellow students.

 Orientation & Living Arrangements

 All successful applicants participate in an orientation program in Peterborough in March/April and in Cape Coast in September.
 Details on visa applications, travel arrangements, security, health requirements and so on are contained in the Handbook for Participants issued to all students and reviewed in detail at orientation.
 Students live with a host family in Cape Coast and typically, in a guest house in Tamale.